openequella/openequella.github.io/guides/ThemingGuide.md

 13. Put the customer.css file inside the css directory and save the theme archive.

-14. Import the file into EQUELLA as per previous instructions, and view the results.
+14. Import the file into openEQUELLA as per previous instructions, and view the results.

 15.
 To complete the full theme background transformation, there are four other images that will need editing.